inuwamobarak/inuwamobarak/README.md

 # Hello! 👋

-I'm an AI Engineer based in Nigeria. 🌍  🤗  🚀
+I'm an AI Engineer based in Nigeria 🇳🇬 🌍 🤗 🚀

 Currently researching anti-prompt injection techniques to make LLMs foolproof/more secured and the best practices in LLM agents microservice architecture.